 - 5.1.
 We understand that people may act out of character in times of trouble or distress, with short-term anger or frustration.
-There may have been upsetting or distressing circumstances leading up to a service request or complaint coming to the Association. - 5.2.
+There may have been upsetting or distressing circumstances leading up to a service request or complaint. - 5.2.
 We do not view behaviour as unacceptable just because a person is forceful or determined.
 In fact, we accept that being persistent can be a positive advantage when pursuing a request or complaint. - 5.3.
 However, we do consider actions that result in unreasonable demands on our office or unreasonable behaviour to our staff to be unacceptable.
 It is these actions that we consider unacceptable and aim to manage under this policy.
-These are categorised under the following headings: Tollcross Housing Association has categorised these actions under three broad headings: - 5.4.
-Threats, violence, aggressive or abusive behaviour - 5.4.1.
+These are categorised under the following headings:

+5.4.
+Threats, violence, aggressive or abusive behaviour

+5.4.1.
 Violence is not restricted to acts of aggression that may result in physical harm.
-It also includes behaviour or language (whether oral or written) that may cause staff employees to feel afraid, threatened or abused. - 5.4.2.
+It also includes behaviour or language (whether oral or written) that may cause employees to feel afraid, threatened or abused.

+- 5.4.2.
 Examples of behaviours grouped under this heading include threats, physical violence, intimidating or threatening body language, personal verbal abuse, derogatory remarks, unacceptable language and rudeness.
 We also consider that inflammatory statements and unsubstantiated allegations can be abusive behaviour. - 5.4.3.
 The anger felt by many customers is directed towards the subject matter of their complaint.
-However, it is not acceptable when anger escalates into aggression directed towards Association staffemployees. - 5.4.4.
-The We will not tolerate threats or use of physical violence, verbal abuse or harassment towards Association staffemployees.
+However, it is not acceptable when anger escalates into aggression directed towards employees. - 5.4.4.
+We will not tolerate threats or use of physical violence, verbal abuse or harassment towards employees.
 We will not respond to correspondence (in any format) that are abusive towards our employees or contains allegations that lack substantive evidence. - 5.4.5.
 Our employees' safety is essential and if they are faced with behaviour of this nature, they have the right to keep themselves safe and have the autonomy to make suitable decisions/actions in the moment.
 This may include ending calls, leaving meetings or refusing service.
-We will also use personal safety devices to help monitor our employees' safety (such as call recording and CCTV).
-We will end telephone calls if the caller is considered aggressive, abusive or offensive.
-The staff member taking the call has the right to make this decision tell the caller that the behaviour is unacceptable and end the call if the behaviour does not stop. - 5.4.6.
+We will also use personal safety devices to help monitor our employees' safety (such as call recording and CCTV). - 5.4.6.
 In extreme situations, we may report incidents to the Police.
-Incidents may be reported to the Police.
 This will always be the case if physical violence is used or threatened, and where the verbal abuse could be considered a hate crime.
 Where appropriate we may explore our legal options which may result in breach of tenancy action.